bryan99nayrb/swatches/README.md

 select FILENAME from the menu.

-It may not work with swatches
-Colors set as Global have not been tested.
+It may not work with swatches set as Global have not been tested.